 The Austin Bar Fee Dispute Committee is composed of attorney and non-attorney volunteers who mediate and arbitrate fee disputes between lawyers and clients, as well as disputes between lawyers.
 The service is provided for free by the Austin Bar, but both parties must agree to meet and discuss the fee dispute.
 If you are interested in trying mediation for a fee dispute with an attorney who is a member of the Austin Bar Association or with an attorney who is a resident of Travis County, you must fill out a form to be processed.
-Download the Fee Dispute Application or call (512) 472-0279 for questions.
+Download the Fee Dispute Inquiry Form or call (512) 472-0279 for questions.
 You will also need to download the Agreement to Arbitrate Form along with the Agreement to Mediate Form.

 For a complete look at how our Fee Dispute program works, download our Fee Dispute Bylaws.